+Madhav Narayan Festival.
 Madhav Narayan Festival is a month-long festival dedicated to God Madhav Narayan or Lord Bishnu.
-Madhav Narayan Festival is celebrated during the lunar month of Poush and Magh.
-This festival starts on the full moon day of Paush also called “Pohela” as per the Nepal Era calendar and finishes on the next full moon day of Magh.
+This festival is celebrated during the lunar month of Poush and Magh.
+Madhav Narayan festival is celebrated from Paush Shukla Purnima to Magh Shukla Purnima.
+Paush is also called “Pohela” as per the Nepal Sambat calendar.
 Paush is the ninth and Magh is the tenth month of the Nepali lunar calendar also known as Bikram Sambat/Samvat.
 This festival is celebrated with great fervor in Nepal and in some parts of India as well.

 Madhav Narayan Celebration